zogzog/cubicweb/doc/book/en/development/migration/index.rst

 * `interactive_mode`, boolean indicating that the script is executed in an interactive mode or not

-* `versions_map`, dictionary of versions used by this instance (key are cubes names, including 'cubicweb', values are version, eg 3-uple)
+* `versions_map`, dictionary of migrated versions  (key are cubes names, including 'cubicweb', values are (from version, to version)

 * `confirm(question)`, function asking the user and returning true if the user answers yes, false otherwise (always returns true in